-Principle 4 - Safeguard the integrity of corporate reports Audit and Risk Committee
+Principle 4 - Safeguard the integrity of corporate reports

+Audit and Risk Committee

 The Audit and Risk Committee operates under a charter approved by the Board.
-It is the Board's responsibility to ensure that an effective control framework exists within the entity.
+It is the Board's responsibility to ensure that an effective control framework exists within the Group.
 This includes ensuring there are internal controls to deal with both the effectiveness and efficiency of significant business processes.
 This includes the safeguarding of assets, the maintenance of proper accounting records and the reliability of financial information as well as non-financial considerations.
 The Board has delegated the responsibility for the establishment and maintenance of a framework of internal control for the management of the Group to the Audit and Risk Committee.

 The Audit and Risk Committee also provides the Board with additional assurance regarding the reliability of financial information for inclusion in the financial statements.
 All members of the Audit and Risk Committee are independent non-executive directors.
-The members who served on the Audit and Risk Committee during the 2023 financial year were Daniel Spiegelman (Chair), Michael Sistenich (till June 7, 2023), Lawrence Gozlan (till July 1, 2023), Quinton Oswald and Susan Orr (from July 1, 2023).
-Opthea considered it appropriate to only have three members on the Audit and Risk Committee for the year ended June 30, 2023 given the structure of the Board.
+The members who served on the Audit and Risk Committee during the 2024 financial year were Daniel Spiegelman (Chair till April 7, 2024), Sujal Shah (Chair from April 7, 2024) Quinton Oswald and Susan Orr.

+Opthea considered it appropriate to only have three members on the Audit and Risk Committee for the year ended June 30, 2024 given the structure of the Board.